-Read More: Oil Pulling for a Healthier Mouth
+Read More: Oil Pulling For A Healthier Mouth

-Flavored Coconut Oil Tablets for Oil Pulling
+How To Make Flavored Coconut Oil Tablets For Oil Pulling

 Start by warming your coconut oil to the point that it liquifies completely.
 To do this, you can microwave it for a few seconds, or place your jar of coconut oil into a pan of simmering water for a minute or two.

 Once the coconut oil has melted, add 10 drops of peppermint essential oil and use a wooden spoon or a skewer to combine.

 Next, carefully pour the flavored coconut oil into the cavities of a silicone mold.
 (The ideal amount of oil to use for oil pulling is around two teaspoons, so look for a silicone mold with fairly small cavities.)